ietf/www.ietf.org/README.md

 # Published content
 The following have all been published.
 For now, that is a manual process whereby the content is pasted into the website CMS, but it is hoped that this will be automated in the future.
 Unless stated otherwise, you are free to submit a PR on any of this content.

 * **[Introduction to the IETF](/Introduction%20to%20the%20IETF.md)**.
-This is published as a website [page](https://www.ietf.org/about/introduction/).
+This is published as a [page](https://www.ietf.org/about/introduction/).
 By necessity, this page has content in it that is repeated elsewhere, but excessive detail should be avoided.
 * **[Guide to IETF Meetings](/Guide%20to%20IETF%20Meetings.md)**.
-This is a published as a website [page](https://www.ietf.org/how/meetings/introduction-to-ietf-meetings/).
+This is a published as a [page](https://www.ietf.org/how/meetings/introduction-to-ietf-meetings/).
 It is written largely for those new to IETF meetings and is intentionally a long read.
 Some elements are intentionally just brief references to other pages (e.g. Meeting Technology, Support for New Participants).
 * **[Support for new participants](/Support%20for%20new%20participants.md)**.
 This is published as a [section](https://www.ietf.org/how/meetings/new-participants/) of a page with the rest of that page including specific information about the upcoming IETF meeting.
 * **[Guide to bringing new work to the IETF](/Guide%20to%20bringing%20new%20work%20to%20the%20IETF.md)**.
-This is published as a website [page](https://www.ietf.org/process/new-work/) replacing the previous content on that page.
+This is published as a [page](https://www.ietf.org/process/new-work/) replacing the previous content on that page.
   * **[Guide to IETF Working Groups](/Guide%20to%20IETF%20Working%20Groups.md)**.
-This is published as a website [page](https://www.ietf.org/process/wgs/) replacing the previous content on that page.
+This is published as a [page](https://www.ietf.org/process/wgs/) replacing the previous content on that page.
+  * **[About RFCs](/RFCs.md)**.
+This is published as a [page](https://www.ietf.org/process/rfcs/) replacing tbe previous content on that page.
+This an Introduction but to preserve the original page name, it is not labelled as such

 # Working content
 The following are all being worked on and may change or be reorganised at any point.